 - General Revenue Allocation continues to cover student-related costs as students cannot be billed

 Departments will be billed annually for the bITS fee for the employees within their department.
 Employees identified as benefit-eligible (75% FTE or greater) will receive a base desktop computer to be replaced every four years and a phone.
-The bITS fee for employees identified as non-benefit-eligible or as EEO Code 6 or 7 will be discounted by the cost of the base desktop computer spread over four years.
+The bITS fee for employees identified as non-benefit-eligible or in a job title with a Standard Occupational Classification (SOC) code that would indicate light-use of technology will be discounted by the cost of the base desktop computer spread over four years.

 What are the benefits of bITS?